usi-verification-and-security/golem/README.md

 Golem now has limited support to automatically detect the theory from the script, so the option is no longer mandatory, but still recommended.

 ### Backend engines
-Golem currently supports 5 different backend algorithms for solving CHCs.
+Golem currently supports 6 different backend algorithms for solving CHCs.
 - spacer [default]
 - bmc
+- imc
 - kind
 - lawi
 - tpa